Gun laws in California: Concealed carry

 Additionally, the definition of "Good Moral Character" is not defined in the law but is instead left to be interpreted by each individual Sheriff or Chief of Police that chooses to issue.
 Agencies that have restrictive policies can use this Good Moral Character clause as an additional tool for denial, but even agencies with less restrictive policies utilize the Good Moral Character clause to "weed out" those who, while they can pass a background investigation, may not otherwise be desirable for the agency to issue a permit to.
 In general the definition of Good Moral Character is thought to mean that an individual is of a responsible nature.
 Qualities like honesty, convictions, lawsuits, civil issues, negative interaction with law enforcement, speeding tickets, DUIs, credit scores, employment history, back taxes and the like can be used to show that an individual lacks "Good Moral Character" and can be used to deny issuance of a CCW permit.

 While the state had enforced its "good cause" requirement, in Los Angeles County, many licenses were issued to people who donated to former Sheriff Lee Baca.
-Some departments are now being challenged in federal lawsuits, under the Equal Protection clause of the 14th Amendment.
+Some departments are now being challenged in federal lawsuits, under the Equal Protection clause of the Fourteenth Amendment.

 Some argued that the California system for CCW issuance fostered political corruption and systematic discrimination of applicants, as it has been publicized that numerous celebrities, government officials, and campaign donors had been issued CCW licenses in cities and counties where the general public have been consistently denied.
 CCW issuance is also extremely low in areas where the population has a high concentration of minorities and minority applicants are more frequently denied, causing some to allege institutional racism.

 Carrying a concealed firearm without a permit is a misdemeanor with a minimum penalty of 90 days in jail.
 It may be prosecuted as a felony if any one of over a dozen specific circumstances exists, such as carry by a felon, carry in relation to gang activity, carry with the intent to commit a violent crime, etc.

 Riverside County's policy of preventing non-citizens from applying for permits was struck down on May 22, 2019.